uptonking/note4yaoo/lib-db-pouch-couch-docs.md

 - 4.1.2.
 Alternatives to auto-incrementing sequences
   - Because of replication, as well as the distributed nature of CouchDB, it is not practical to use auto-incrementing sequences with CouchDB
 - 4.1.3.
 Pre-aggregating your data
   - If your intent for CouchDB is as a collect-and-report model, not a real-time view, you may not need to store a single document for every event you’re recording.
-In this case, pre-aggregating your data may be a good idea.
+  - In this case, pre-aggregating your data may be a good idea.
   - In this case, using an in-memory store to summarize your statistical information, then writing out to CouchDB every 10 seconds / 1 minute / whatever level of granularity you need would greatly reduce the number of documents you’ll put in your database
   - Later, you can then further decimate your data by walking the entire database and generating documents to be stored in a new database with a lower level of granularity (say, 1 document a day).

 - 4.1.4.
 Designing an application to work with replication
+  - All of the approaches below which allow automated merging of changes rely on having some sort of history, back to the point where the replicas diverged.
   - CouchDB does not provide a mechanism for this itself.
 It stores arbitrary numbers of old _ids for one document (trunk now has a mechanism for pruning the _id history), for the purposes of replication.
 However it will not keep the documents themselves through a compaction cycle, except where there are conflicting versions of a document.
-  - Do not rely on the CouchDB revision history mechanism to help you build an application-level version history.
+  - 🚨 Do not rely on the CouchDB revision history mechanism to help you build an application-level version history.
 Its sole purpose is to ensure eventually consistent replication between databases.
+It is up to you to maintain history explicitly in whatever form makes sense for your application, and to prune it to avoid excessive storage utilisation
   - Approach 1: Single JSON doc
-  - Approach 2: Separate document per field.
-A better way is to keep a string representation of index, which can grow as the tree is subdivided.
+  - Approach 2: Separate document per bookmark.
+    - Whilst replication is now fixed, care is needed with the “ordered” and “nestable” properties of bookmarks.A better way is to keep a string representation of index, which can grow as the tree is subdivided.
   - Approach 3: Immutable history / event sourcing
+    - In this model, instead of storing individual bookmarks, you store records of changes made - “Bookmark added”, “Bookmark changed”, “Bookmark moved”, “Bookmark deleted”.
+These are stored in an append-only fashion.
+    - In order to see the full set of bookmarks, you need to start with a baseline set (initially empty) and run all the change records since the baseline was created; and/or you need to maintain a most-recent version and update it with changes not yet seen.
+    - Care is needed after replication when merging together history from multiple sources.
+You may get different results depending on how you order them
   - Approach 4: Keep historic versions explicitly
+    - You can keep a pointer to the ‘most current’ revision, and each revision can point to its predecessor.
+On replication, merging can take place by diffing each of the previous versions (in effect synthesising the command logs) back to a common ancestor.
+    - This is the sort of behaviour which revision control systems such as Git implement as a matter of routine, although generally comparing text files line-by-line rather than comparing JSON objects field-by-field.
 - 4.1.5.
 Adding client-side security with a translucent(半透明的; 真实的；毫不虚假的) database
   - The simplest solutions use a one-way function like SHA-256 at the client to scramble the name and password before storing the information.
 This solution gives the client control of the data in the database without requiring a thick layer on the database to test each transaction.
   - There are many variations on this theme detailed in the book Translucent Databases